On the Weyl's law for discretized elliptic operators: An error estimate

-In this section, we provide an error estimate for the finite element approximation of eigenvalue problems.
-The main result can be stated as the following theorem. \begin{theorem} For all $k$ satisfying \eqref{small-lambdak} with $\Pi_h=Q_h$, the following error estimates hold:
+The main result of this section can be stated as the following theorem and provides an improved estimate for small $k$. \begin{theorem} For all $k$ satisfying \eqref{small-lambdak} with $\Pi_h=Q_h$, the following error estimates hold:

 Here $C=1+\frac{c_1}{2}$ with $c_1$ being the constants in \eqref{stability}, which is independent of $k$ and $h$. \end{theorem} \begin{proof} If $k$ satisfies \eqref{small-lambdak}, by \eqref{I-Qh}

 Since by~\eqref{e:lower-q} the image $Q_hW_k$ is a $k$-dimensional space, it follows that